MocaCDev/extras/python/yal_lang/README.md

 ****The YAL Language(Yet Another Language) is a language based off of Python and its compiler****
 ### What does it offer
 ****yal offers many easy-access-keywords.
 Don't think of yal as a easier and faster programming language****
-<p>Yal is just another language that is compiled into the Python compiler, and is computes as a Python application</p>
+<p>Yal is just another language that is compiled into the Python compiler, and is computed as a Python application</p>
 <h1>Why did I make it then?</h1>
 <p>I have always wanted to make a language.
 I had seen many other people make interesting languages using Python.
 So, I decided to make a language of my own</p>